percona/pmm-doc/docs/how-to/integrate-platform.md

 To disconnect a PMM server, go to > <i class="uil uil-cog"></i> **Configuration > Settings > Percona Platform** and click **Disconnect**.

 #### Disconnecting instances as an Admin
-In situations where you are not able to disconnect servers yourself, ask your PMM Admin to disconnect the server for you.
+If you cannot disconnect servers yourself, ask your PMM Admin to disconnect the server for you.
 For example, you may not be able to disconnect servers when PMM is moved to a network segment without outbound connections to public networks.

 If you are a PMM Admin, you can terminate any connections to Percona Platform, even if you are not logged into PMM with a Percona Account.
 However, we recommend logging in with a Percona Account before disconnecting servers, as this will automatically remove the disconnected servers from Percona Platform as well.